celilygt/InYourFace/README.md

 1. Build and install the app (`flutter run`)
 2. Add the widget to your home screen
 3. Create, complete, and delete tasks in the app to see the widget update

+### Common Issues and Fixes
+- **Resource Not Found Errors**: Make sure all color resources are defined in both values/colors.xml and properly referenced in values-night/colors.xml
+- **Widget Not Updating**: Ensure the `HomeWidget.updateWidget()` method is called after every task change
+- **Kotlin Compilation Errors**: Use proper RemoteViews API methods for setting backgrounds and other view properties

 ## License